tendai22/dpans94_ja/app.md

     : LO-BITS ( n -- mask ) 0 SWAP 0 ?DO 1 LSHIFT LO-BIT OR LOOP ;
     : HI-BITS ( n -- mask ) 0 SWAP 0 ?DO 1 RSHIFT HI-BIT OR LOOP ;

-Programs that depend upon the “modulo 65536” behavior implicit in 16-bit arithmetic operations will need  to be rewritten to explicitly perform the modulus operation in the appropriate places.
+Programs that depend upon the "modulo 65536" behavior implicit in 16-bit arithmetic operations will need  to be rewritten to explicitly perform the modulus operation in the appropriate places.
 The committee  believes that such assumptions occur infrequently.
 Examples: some checksum or CRC calculations, some  random number generators and most fixed-point fractional math.

 ### D.6.2 Number representation